Skip to content

 Configuration Examples

-Kubernetes dataway.yaml example (expand to view)
+Kubernetes dataway.yaml Example (expand below)

 Specify the sinker JSON directly in the yaml: